Onuralp-Ozcan/Junior-DevOps-Project/README.md

-# Konzek JunDor DevOps Assignment
+# Konzek Junior DevOps Assignment

 ## Objective
 This project aims to streamline the deployment processes of a web application through the implementation of a DevOps approach.